nvim-neorg/neorg/docs/CREATING_MODULES.md

 ### Module Naming Conventions
 Whenever you pick a name for a module, make sure that the name is unique.
 The best way to make a unique name is by calling the module e.g `file_management.filereader`, where the module has a category and a name.
 You can even make subcategories, like this: `file_management.reading.file_reader`.
 This would mean that the `module.lua` file would be located in `neorg/modules/file_management/reading/file_reader/module.lua`.
 All core neorg modules are part of the `core` category, for example `core.autocommands` and `core.keybinds`.

+# Writing a Barebones Neorg Module

+### The basics
+In this section we will start building a barebones template for our module!
+Let's start with the important questions - what will we name our module?
+What will our module do?
+How will it fit in the neorg environment?
+These are the most important things you should keep in mind when developing neorg modules

+Let's answer the questions one by one:
+  - We'll call it `example.module` because honestly why not
+  - Our module will print some messages whenever certain actions are triggered
+  - It won't

+...
+I'm just kidding.
+You thought we were gonna do something so boring?
+Caught you slacking, think harder this time.

+**Let's answer the questions one by one:**
+  - We'll call it `utilities.dateinserter`
+  - Our module will allow the user to do some basic things like insert the current date and time into a buffer
+  - We will expose a small public API to allow other modules to interface with us and remotely force a date to be pasted into a buffer.
+We will also allow querying of that time and date as a string.

+#### There!
+Not too crazy, but should be at least a bit more interesting than the stuff we would've been working with earlier.